-The Center for Humanities and the Arts is pleased to announce its semi-annual competition for graduate student travel grants.
-Amounts of $500 will be awarded on a competitive basis for graduate students in the humanities and arts to support travel to conferences where they will present a paper or perform or display their work.
+The Center for Humanities & the Arts is pleased to announce its semi-annual competition for graduate student research awards.
+Awards of up to $1000 will be awarded on a competitive basis for graduate students working in the humanities and arts to support conference participation where students present a paper or for those in the arts, perform or display their work.

 CHA’s MFA/MM Excellence in Research Micro Grants are designed to support CU Boulder MFA/MM students in the following degree programs:

 AAH – MFA in Art Practices; CMCI – MFA in Interdisciplinary Documentary Media Practices; ENGL – MFA in Creative Writing; THDN – MFA in Dance; College of Music - Master in Music

 The Hazel Barnes Flat in the heart of London is a gift to scholars in the humanities and arts by Hazel Barnes (1915-2008), the much admired professor of Philosophy at CU-Boulder and founder of the Interdisciplinary Program in the Humanities.
 Her will stipulates that the flat be made available to faculty and graduate students in the humanities and the arts and that its operation be entrusted to the Center for Humanities & the Arts and its Director.